gman4774/zombies_info/README.md

 <br>
 I have no idea what could have caused this extreme outlier in the data, so I dig deeper.
 <br>
-I look into zombie movies released during `2012` but noothing significant matches.
+I look into zombie movies released during `2012` but nothing significant matches.
 <br>
 I look into any zombie related TV shows, but again nothing matches.
 <br>